The Trecherous Advisor of Argus: Sorcerer Hein

 Ahh...the power of darkness is a thing of beauty, a black tapestry of chaos!
 A tapestry on which I shall paint an all-encompassing nocturne!

 Hein was once the loyal advisor of King Argus, until the Great Earthquake hit the Floating Continent.
 Darkness consumed Hein and granted him great power at the cost of making him power-hungry.
-To that end, he brainwashed Argus' men into serving him, imprisoned those he could not as well as the king, abducted the Elder Tree from the Living Woods and turned it into his fortress, and lastly sent his new soldiers to pillage the town of Tokkul.
+To that end, he brainwashed Argus' men into serving him, imprisoned those he could not as well as the king, abducted the Elder Tree from the Living Woods, turned it into his fortress, and lastly sent his new soldiers to pillage the town of Tokkul.

 Hein's a busy man.